10 Surprising Facts About Disney's Controversial 'Song of the South'

 You’ve probably never seen Song of the South, but you’ve likely had its most famous song lodged firmly in your brain at one point or another.
-Let's take a closer look at what is arguably Disney’s most controversial production ever, which was released 70 years ago.
+Let's take a closer look at what is arguably Disney’s most controversial production ever.

 1. THE STORIES WERE WRITTEN BY TEDDY ROOSEVELT'S UNCLE.